 👪 Serving size

-You can cut this recipe in half if you don't have enough apples.
-Simply click on the number of servings in blue and change it (it would be 7 servings in this case) and the amounts will automatically adjust accordingly!
+You can cut this weight watcher apple crisp recipe in half if you don't have enough apples.
+Simply click on the number of servings and change it (it would be 7 servings in this case) and the amounts will automatically adjust accordingly!
 You can also double or triple it!
+Or make my Healthy Microwave Apple Crisp in a Mug if you're only making it for yourself!

 🔢WW Points

-This Weight Watchers Apple Crisp has less points, but still has the delicious taste of real apple crisp.
+This Weight Watchers Apple Crisp has fewer points, but still has the delicious taste of real apple crisp.
 In fact, when I was writing this post and looking at the photos, it made me crave apple crisp so badly that I had to make some!
-But since I didn't have enough apples, I opted for a quick, Healthy WW Apple Crisp in a Mug!

 So don't toss those apples and make this Weight Watchers friendly and healthy apple crisp instead!